phgoff/wagmi-bitkubnext-connector/README.md

 ## Set up callback pages

-you will need to set up a callback pages before using the connector and caller.
+You will need to set up a callback pages before using the connector and caller.

 ### `BitkubnextConnector `

+1. create a callback page at `/pages/oauth/callback.tsx`
-to use the connector you will need to set up a [callback page](https://github.com/phgoff/wagmi-bitkubnext-connector/tree/main/example/pages/oauth/callback) to receive the access token and login to the wallet.
+2. set up a [callback page](https://github.com/phgoff/wagmi-bitkubnext-connector/tree/main/example/pages/oauth/callback.tsx) to receive the access token and login to the wallet.

 ### `BitkubNextCaller`

+1. create a callback folder `/pages/callback`
-to use the caller you will need to set up a these [callback page](https://github.com/phgoff/wagmi-bitkubnext-connector/tree/main/example/pages/callback) to send the transaction.
+2. set up these [callback pages](https://github.com/phgoff/wagmi-bitkubnext-connector/tree/main/example/pages/callback) to send the transaction.

+#### Send transaction

 ```tsx
 async function handleSendTransaction() {